+A. Mounts

-- A. Mounts - a.
-Officers shall wear the BWC using one of the mounts provided by the department or available for purchase from Axon.com/buy. - b.
-Two magnetic mounts and a Z-clip mount are issued with the BWC.
-Officers may replace damaged or lost mounts or purchase additional at Axon.com/buy after creating an account at Axon.com/buy. - c.
-Mounts which have been damaged during the course of duty may be reimbursed per General Order 202.08. - d.
-Officers wishing to order additional mounts beyond the magnetic and Z-clip mounts will be reimbursed for up to 3 mounts per year from any available funds in the officer's uniform allowance. - B. Wearing the BWC - a.
-Officers must wear their BWC above the midline of their torso, facing forward, and unobstructed by any equipment or clothing (jacket, traffic vest, etc.).
+- a.
+Officers shall wear the BWC using one of the mounts provided by the department or available for purchase from Axon. - b.
+Two mounts are issued with the BWC.
+Officers may replace damaged or lost mounts or purchase additional from Axon after creating an account with the Axon online store. - c.
+Mounts which have been damaged during the course of duty may be reimbursed per General Order 202.00. - d.
+Officers wishing to order additional mounts will be reimbursed for up to 3 mounts and one USB charging cord per year from any available funds in the officer's uniform allowance.

+B. Wearing the BWC

+- a.
+Officers must wear their BWC facing forward, as close to the centerline of the body as possible, and unobstructed by any equipment or clothing (e.g., jacket, traffic vest, etc.).
+The camera lens must be level with or higher than the bottom of uniform shirt pockets.
 Officers shall not allow anything to obstruct the view of their BWC.
 Those officers issued the Axon Flex camera will mount the camera in accordance with their training, the camera facing forward to replicate the direction and view of the torso-mounted cameras. - b.
 BWCs must only be used for their intended operational objectives.
 During such use, it may be advantageous to temporarily remove the camera, including when clearing a corner or attic or some other legitimate purpose.
 Any use of a BWC other than on an officer's uniform should be documented in a police report, or if a report is not otherwise necessary, CAD comments or citation notes.